Edouard-Marcel Sandoz French, 1881-1971

 Further images

-In 1912 Edouard Marcel Sandoz hand-carves an owl, which, like Francois Pompon’s Polar Bear, will become his iconic signature piece.
-The cubist work is very modern for its day and is considered to be one of the first examples of Braque and Picasso’s invention applied to animal sculpture.
+In 1912, Edouard Marcel Sandoz hand-carved a sculpture of owl, which (like Francois Pompon’s Polar Bear), became his signature creation.
+This cubist sculpture of a cat is very modern for its time and is considered to be one of the first examples of a cubist asesthetic applied to animal sculpture.

-This work is a very rare example to Eduard Marcel Sandoz’s sculpture available to the market today.
+This work is a very rare example to Eduard Marcel Sandoz’s sculpture in the market today.

 Provenance